Why Do I Feel Anxious for No Reason? (And What It Actually Means)

 • Is this anxiety or trauma?

-Signs Your Anxiety Isn’t Random
+What Are Signs My Anxiety Isn’t Random?

 • always anticipating the next problem